lyft/cartography/docs/writing-intel-modules.md

 this is the guide for you!
 It is fairly straightforward to copy the structure of an existing intel module and test it, but we'll share some best practices in this doc to save you some time.
 We look forward to receiving your PR!

+## Before getting started...

+Read through and follow the setup steps in [the Cartography developer guide](developer-guide.md).

 ## Sync = Get, Transform, Load, Cleanup